-The 1D photonic crystal consists of alternating Ta_2O_5/SiO_2 layers deposited onto a silica substrate.
+The 1D photonic crystal consists of alternating Ta2O5/SiO2 layers deposited onto a silica substrate using the technique of atomic layer deposition.
 The detailed parameters of fabricated samples are as follows.
-The widths of SiO2 layers in the photonic crystal are 270 nm and Ta_2O_5 layers - 155 nm plus the most external additional waveguide SiO_2 layer with a thickness of 370 nm.
+The widths of SiO2 layers in the photonic crystal are 270 nm and Ta2O5 layers - 155 nm plus the most external additional waveguide SiO2 layer with a thickness of 370 nm.
 The widths of all layers, as well as the number of pairs of alternating layers, see Figure 4.1.